ioBroker/ioBroker.docs/docs/en/intro/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/intro/README.md
-hash: idk0gZfgjRkBsHrpF2r3lK1a0goTdH4DOHijnHKP5zE=
+hash: 1pcQ4cJSUZw7qUIgvAoPS5dTCF9w4xA9paAs8EKiD7w=
 ---
 ** This documentation is the central reference for all ioBroker users: **

 ## Page structure
 This page was created in a ***responsive design*** .
 This means that it is displayed differently depending on the resolution of the display of the reader (PC / tablet / mobile phone) for optimal readability.

-In the case of low (effective) resolutions, operating elements are sometimes hidden in order to make space for the main window.
+With low (effective) resolutions, operating elements are sometimes hidden to make space for the main window.

 It is therefore possible that the current display differs from the screenshots.